FireDivine/clock/README.md

 # clock
-analog and ditigal clock with slider
+Analog and Ditigal Clock with Slider
+Made with HTML and CSS